 About Me

-I’m a Licensed Clinical Social Worker (LCSW) with over ten years of experience supporting adults through life’s challenges.
-After working in a group practice, I opened my own practice to focus on what I love most: helping individuals quiet the noise of anxiety and reconnect with a deeper sense of meaning and authenticity.
+I’m a Licensed Clinical Social Worker (LCSW) and online therapist in Illinois with over ten years of experience supporting adults through life’s challenges.
+I graduated from DePaul University with a Bachelor of Arts in Psychology and Loyola University Chicago with a Master of Social Work.
+After working with a group practice, I opened my own practice to focus on what I love most: helping individuals quiet the noise of anxiety, find their footing through the deeper questions that surface in midlife, and reconnect with a sense of meaning and authenticity that feels genuinely their own.

 I work virtually with clients throughout Illinois, making therapy accessible and flexible.
-I have worked with a wide range of individuals including those navigating relationship challenges, processing grief, and healing from trauma.
-My style is warm, compassionate, and collaborative — clients often describe me as kind, understanding, and easy to talk to.
+I have worked with a wide range of individuals including those navigating relationship challenges, processing grief, and healing from trauma, and women moving through perimenopause, menopause, and the identity shifts that midlife often brings.
+My style is warm, compassionate, and collaborative, and clients often describe me as kind, understanding, and easy to talk to.

 More than anything, I enjoy learning what makes each person unique and supporting them in reconnecting with who they are.
 My goal is to help you move from anxious managing toward a steadier sense of self-trust, connection, and fulfillment.